haldershubham18/Computer-fundamentals-project/README.md

 - Easy to customize

 ## Installation & Usage
--1.Download the zip
+- 1.Download the zip
--2.Open index.html in your browser.
+- 2.Open index.html in your browser.
--3.Customize content in index.html and style.css as needed.
+- 3.Customize content in index.html and style.css as needed.

 ## Technology Used
--HTML5
+- HTML5
--CSS3
+- CSS3
--Git & GitHub
+- Git & GitHub
--VS Code
+- VS Code